 We had another great dinner again; pizza!

 Lashio showed me another side of Myanmar.
 It’s not just about pagodas and big Buddhas… Myanmar is also an excellent destination regarding the great outdoors.
-If you’re after meeting a complete different culture, I think this country stands out compared to its neighbours in South-East Asia.
+If you’re after meeting a completely different culture, I think this country stands out compared to its neighbors in South-East Asia.
 Plus; Burmese people are so lovely.
 Read this full guide for a complete Myanmar itinerary for one week, two weeks or three weeks.
-It will garantee you to see the best Myanmar you can!
+It will guarantee you to experience the best Myanmar itinerary!

 Disclaimer: I had a complimentary trip with Myanmar Adventure Outfitters in exchange of my time for writing this article.
 As always, all opinions are my own.
 This lovely family is such an inspiration!
 Happy travels!